Serving Humanity Through Positive Social Change

 You’ll learn how to better understand and effectively communicate with people at all life stages, in all socio-economic conditions.
 You’ll gain knowledge from some of the most recognized scholars and leaders in the counseling profession, and explore how you can help change lives of others forever.

-It all begins with a solid core curriculum of courses to provide knowledge in eight key areas:
+It all begins with a solid core curriculum of courses to provide knowledge in the following key areas:

 - Appraisal Procedures